another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 It will make it easier to get the starting step of the sequence going the next time.

-## 14. Troubleshooting: Advanced Techniques ― Consequence Sharing
+## 14. Troubleshooting ― Consequence Sharing

 **`Consequence sharing`** is providing a rewarding consequence to an individual for behavior, and giving the same reward to others.